Dublin Airport History

-During the 1950s the airport saw passenger’s numbers grow and runaway extensions.
-More airlines started to set up flights and passengers numbers grew.
-British airways and BKS begin flight services at Dublin Airport.
-During 1958 a new flight service was set up by Aer Lingus including Shannon Airport.
-The terminal building was at full capacity during the 1950s, the increase in growth of passengers numbers showed that a new larger terminal was required.
+During the 1950s the airport saw passenger numbers grow and runaway extensions.
+More airlines started to set up flights and passenger numbers grew.
+British Airways and BKS begin flight services at Dublin Airport.
+In 1958 a new flight service was set up by Aer Lingus including Shannon Airport.
+The terminal building was at full capacity during the 1950s, and the increase in growth of passenger numbers showed that a new larger terminal was required.
 In June 1959 a new terminal building was opened and this became an arrivals terminal and the original terminal building was used for departures only.

 Dublin Airport History

-The 1960s saw further growth for Dublin Airport and several carriers were using Boeing 737’s and 707’s.
+The 1960s saw further growth for Dublin Airport and several carriers were using Boeing 737s and 707s.
 These large aircraft caused the need for new departure gate piers and these are added to the old terminal building.
-In 1969 passenger’s numbers were in excess of 1.7 million people.
+In 1969 passenger numbers were in excess of 1.7 million people.

 1983 saw Aer Lingus started regular daily flights domestically.
 These flights were to bring passengers from other Irish airports to Dublin Airport and helping Aer Lingus grow there international network.
 Eight Irish airports including Shannon Airport had domestic flights to Dublin Airport.

-The 1980s saw further growth of passengers numbers increasing to over 5 million.
-In 1989 a new runaway was opened and a new top of the range air traffic control area was opened.
+The 1980s saw further growth in passenger numbers increasing to over 5 million.
+In 1989 a new runaway was opened and a new top-of-the-range air traffic control area was opened.

 In 1993 a new bilateral air transport agreement with the United States saw the ability to fly direct from Dublin Airport to the US without having to stop off at Shannon Airport County Clare.

-The current terminal buildings are state of the art Terminal 1 and Terminal 2.
+The current terminal buildings are state-of-the-art Terminal 1 and Terminal 2.
 The terminal 2 building was opened in November 2010 and has served 80 million passengers since 2010.
-The new terminal building has helped to improve the customer experience and its retro design is appealing on the eyes.
-Long haul flights have seen massive increases since the new Terminal 2 (T2) building opened.
-The terminal operates 6 destinations to Europe and 17 to North America.
+The new terminal building has helped to improve the customer experience and its retro design is appealing to the eyes.
+Long-haul flights have seen massive increases since the new Terminal 2 (T2) building opened.
+The terminal operates 6 destinations in Europe and 17 in North America.
 Passenger numbers have doubled at Dublin Airport since 2010.
 Dublin Airport has flights to 190 destinations with 56 airlines covering 43 countries worldwide.

 Dublin Airport brings in excess of 117,000 jobs and 19,200 people directly employed in the airport and grounds.
-The value of money into the Irish economy is 8.3 billion every year.
+The value of money in the Irish economy is 8.3 billion every year.

-Many Irish sports teams have arrived home to Dublin Airport over the years, and many famous people have used the airport.
-The world-famous Nelson Mandela, President John F Kennedy, and the Beatles and boxer Muhammed Ali all touched down at Dublin Airport over the years.
+Many Irish sports teams have arrived home at Dublin Airport over the years, and many famous people have used the airport.
+The world-famous Nelson Mandela, President John F Kennedy, the Beatles and boxer Muhammed Ali all touched down at Dublin Airport over the years.

 We welcome any comments or suggestions for this Dublin Airport Guide website.
-If you have any comments please feel free to email us on firstname.lastname@example.org
+If you have any comments please feel free to email us at email@example.com